 The rules of social media are still being written and the technology is changing faster than the policies can be developed.

-As a nonprofit professional, it’s important to know your comfort level and what the potential dangers are of social media.
+As a nonprofit professional, it’s important to know your comfort level and what the potential pitfalls are of social media.

-Here are some questions to help you think through your social media boundaries as it relates to your work.
+Here are some questions to help you think through your boundaries with donors on social as it relates to your work.

-We constantly talk about building relationships and their importance to fundraising efforts.
+We constantly talk about building donor relationships and their importance to fundraising efforts.

-But should you connect with co-workers, board members, volunteers, and donors through your personal social media pages?
+But should you connect with co-workers, Board members, volunteers, and donors through your personal social media accounts?
 Should you have separate social media page for work?
 If you connect with one, do you have to accept all requests to connect?